Gamze İskeçeli

-Gamze İskeçeli (born May 26, 1983) is a former Turkish women's football forward, who lately played in the Women's First League for Konak Belediyespor with jersey number 9.
-She made her Champions League debut in 2013. İskeçeli was a member of the Turkish national team since 2001.
+Gamze İskeçeli (born May 26, 1983) is a Turkish former women's football footballer.
+She lately played in the Women's First League for Konak Belediyespor as forward.
+She made her Champions League debut in 2013. İskeçeli was a member of the Turkish national team in 2001–2013.

 Early life

 Gamze İskeçeli was born on May 28, 1983, in İzmir, western Turkey.

-At the age of six, she got interested in football playing.
+At the age of six, she got interested in playing football.
 Her father supported Gamze, and registered her in a İzmir-based sport club.
 However, at that time, there was no girls' football team available, so she had to play with her coeval boys.
-The talented girl became even top scorer among them.
+The talented girl even became top scorer among them.

 She studied physical education and sports at Gazi University in Ankara between 2002 and 2007.
 Today, she works as a teacher of physical education in a primary school in Buca, İzmir.

-Playing career

-Club
+Club career

-She entered İzmirspor with her father's and uncle's initiative.
-After playing two years football with boys, she was admitted to Altay S.K.
-After the dissolving of Altay in ashort time, she went to İzmir Öztürkspor. İskeçeli received her license on November 8, 1999.
+She entered İzmirspor on her father's and uncle's initiative.
+After playing football with boys for two years, she was admitted to Altay S.K.
+After the dissolving of Altay in a short time, she went to İzmir Öztürkspor. İskeçeli received her license on November 8, 1999.
 As once the goalkeeper got injured, İskeçeli, normally a forward, served also as goalkeeper.
 In this position, she transferred to the newly formed Van Eğitimspor at Van, eastern Turkey in February 2001.

 She received an offer from Gazi University for higher education, and so moved to Gazi Üniversitesispor in January 2002.
 After four seasons with Gazi Üniversitesispor, and completing her education there, İskeçeli returned home and paused for a while.
 Then, she joined Bucaspor in the 2006–07 season.

 Finally, she signed for Konak Belediyespor in the 2009–10 season.
 At the end of the 2012–13 season, she enjoyed league championship with her club Konak Belediyespor.
 Iskeçeli debuted in the 2013–14 UEFA Women's Champions League match against FC NSA Sofia on August 8, 2013, and played in the subsequent preliminary round matches.

 Beside her playing career, she acts also as a football coach in the school she is serving as a teacher.
 After coaching initially the boys' team, she formed a girls' football team, which became provincial champion in futsal and football.